CrosschainRiskFramework/CrosschainRiskFramework.github.io/docs/framework/20categories/20architecture/coordination.md

 * Coordination protocols rely on messaging protocols communicating information from remote chains honestly.
-* The messaging protocol used to prove events occurred on one chain may be different from that used to prove events occured on other chains, despite all of the chains being involved in the same crosschain transaction.
+* The messaging protocol used to prove events occurred on one chain may be different from that used to prove events occurred on other chains, despite all of the chains being involved in the same crosschain transaction.
 Having multiple messaging protocols, one for each chain information will be transferred from, will increase the complexity of the overall crosschain system.